 Kittens have a similar vaccine schedule to puppies.
 The recommended primary course of vaccination in the UK is two sets of injections: one when the kitten is nine weeks old and the next at 12 weeks old.

-The cost of vaccinating your kitten in Britain (first and second round of vaccinations)
+The cost of vaccinating your kitten around the UK

-In Great Britain, the average cost of the primary vaccination course for a kitten (including both sets of vaccinations and the FeLV vaccine) is £73.
-Scotland ranks as the country within Britain with the highest average cost (£82) of vaccinating a kitten.
+In Great Britain, the average cost of the primary vaccination course for a kitten (including both sets of vaccinations and the FeLV vaccine) is £104.92.
+As with puppy vaccinations, that’s a price increase of about 7% from one year ago.

 The cost of vaccinating your kitten in Britain with and without feline leukaemia virus (FeLV) included